-Born in Israel in 1945, Perlman completed his initial training at the Academy of Music in Tel Aviv.
-He came to New York and soon was propelled into the international arena with an appearance on The Ed Sullivan Show in 1958.
-Following his studies at the Juilliard School with Ivan Galamian and Dorothy DeLay, Perlman won the Leventritt Competition in 1964, which led to a burgeoning worldwide career.
-Since then, Itzhak Perlman has appeared with every major orchestra and in recitals and festivals around the world.
+Born in Israel in 1945, Mr. Perlman completed his initial training at the Academy of Music in Tel Aviv.
+He came to New York and soon was propelled to national recognition with an appearance on the Ed Sullivan Show in 1958.
+Following his studies at the Juilliard School with Ivan Galamian and Dorothy DeLay, he won the prestigious Leventritt Competition in 1964, which led to a burgeoning worldwide career.
+Since then, Itzhak Perlman has established himself as a cultural icon and household name in classical music.

 Mr. Perlman has further delighted audiences through his frequent appearances on the conductor’s podium.
 He has performed as conductor with the New York Philharmonic, Chicago Symphony, Philadelphia Orchestra, Boston Symphony, National Symphony, San Francisco Symphony, Los Angeles Philharmonic, and the symphony orchestras of Dallas, Houston, Pittsburgh, Seattle, Montreal and Toronto, as well as at the Ravinia and Tanglewood festivals.
 He was Music Advisor of the St. Louis Symphony from 2002 to 2004 where he made regular conducting appearances, and he was Principal Guest Conductor of the Detroit Symphony from 2001 to 2005.
 Internationally, Mr. Perlman has conducted the Berlin Philharmonic, Royal Concertgebouw Orchestra, London Philharmonic, English Chamber Orchestra, and the Israel Philharmonic.